 - 7. Complete all assessment procedures related to general education and/or major field as required. - 8.
-Be present at the Commencement exercises to receive the degree conferred. - 9.
-Students in teacher education see Requirements for Student Teaching and additional College of Education and Human Development graduation requirements found elsewhere in this catalogue.
+Be present at the Commencement exercises to receive the degree conferred. - Students in teacher education see Requirements for Student Teaching and additional College of Education and Human Development graduation requirements found elsewhere in this catalogue.

-1See SCHOLASTIC RATINGS, this Catalogue, for explanation of calculation of grade point averages.
+See SCHOLASTIC RATINGS, this Catalogue, for explanation of calculation of grade point averages.
 The symbol "†" on each curriculum sheet identifies courses that are used in computing the major grade point average.

-CANDIDATES FOR A SECOND BACCALAUREATE DEGREE DOUBLE DEGREE, DOUBLE MAJOR, MINOR second degree.
+CANDIDATES FOR A SECOND BACCALAUREATE DEGREE DOUBLE DEGREE, DOUBLE MAJOR, MINOR

+Students who hold a baccalaureate degree from Southeastern or from a regionally accredited institution other than Southeastern may earn a second baccalaureate degree by completing thirty semester hours at Southeastern in addition to the requirements for the first degree and meeting all other requirements for the second degree.
 If the first degree is from Southeastern it is not necessary that the thirty hours be subsequent to the first degree.

-Students who hold a baccalaureate degree from Southeastern or from a regionally accredited institution other than Southeastern may earn a second baccalaureate degree by completing thirty semester hours at Southeastern in addition to the requirements for the first degree and meeting all other requirements for the